Rectal prolapse: Internal rectal prolapse

+Internal rectal prolapse (internal intussusception, internal rectal intussusception, occult rectal prolapse, rectoanal intussusception) is a type of rectal prolapse where there is a telescopic, funnel-shaped infolding of the wall of the rectum that occurs during defecation.
+The term internal rectal prolapse is used when the prolapsed section of rectal wall remains inside the body and is not visible outside the body.

+It may not cause any symptoms, or may cause obstructed defecation syndrome and/or fecal incontinence.
+The causes are not clear.
+It may represent the first stage of a progressive condition that eventually may result in external rectal prolapse, but this is uncommon.
+It is possible that chronic straining during defecation (dyssynergic defecation / anismus), connective tissue disorders, and anatomic factors (e.g. loose connection of rectum to the sacrum, redundant sigmoid, deep pouch of Douglas) are involved.

+Diagnosis is by defecography.
+If internal rectal prolapse is causing symptoms, treatment is by various non surgical measures (e.g. biofeedback), or surgery.
+The most common surgical treatment is ventral rectopexy.
+Internal rectal prolapse is often associated with other conditions such as rectocele, enterocele, or solitary rectal ulcer syndrome.
+Internal rectal prolapse usually affects females who have given birth at least once, but it may sometimes affect females who have never given birth.
+About 10% of cases are in males.
+More severe forms of internal rectal prolapse are associated with older age.

 Mucosal prolapse

 Rectal mucosal prolapse (mucosal prolapse, anal mucosal prolapse) is a sub-type of rectal prolapse, and refers to abnormal descent of the rectal mucosa through the anus.
 It is different to an internal intussusception (occult prolapse) or a complete rectal prolapse (external prolapse, procidentia) because these conditions involve the full thickness of the rectal wall, rather than only the mucosa (lining).

 Mucosal prolapse is a different condition to prolapsing (3rd or 4th degree) hemorrhoids, although they may look similar.

-Rectal mucosal prolapse can be a cause of obstructed defecation (outlet obstruction). and rectal malodor.
+Rectal mucosal prolapse can be a cause of obstructed defecation (outlet obstruction).

 Symptoms

 Symptom severity increases with the size of the prolapse, and whether it spontaneously reduces after defecation, requires manual reduction by the patient, or becomes irreducible.
 The symptoms are identical to advanced hemorrhoidal disease, and include: